Dhruvacube/finance/README.md

 ## Contributing

 I maintain this project primarily for my own use.
 If you can think of any relevant changes that should be incorporated into the code, you can contribute by opening an issue or submitting a pull request.

-**You should now be able to work.**

-Since finance is primarily a Django project, you should read [Django's documentation](https://docs.djangoproject.com/en/3.1/) if you are not familiar with it already.